-Welcome to our ebook on the topic of Trauma-Informed Practice in Aquatics.

-This resource is designed to introduce the partnership between WWSS and Janine Ramsey and to provide you with an overview of trauma-informed practice in aquatics.
-It will also give you a greater understanding of why it is important for aquatic professionals (from swim teachers to managers) to develop knowledge and skills in this fundamental area of professional practice.
+Welcome to our e-book on the topic, What is 'Trauma-Informed Practice in Aquatics'.
+This resource is designed to provide you an overview of what is trauma-informed practice in aquatics.
+It will also give you a greater understanding of why it is important for anyone involved in aquatics to have an understanding of this important subject.